$6,295 | Completing Grades 9–12

 Day 1: Travel to San Juan

-Our chaperoned flight leaves in the morning and we land in San Juan (SJU) later that day.
-Once the whole group is together, we take the short transfer to our first accommodation near San Juan.
+Everyone flies to San Juan (SJO) and connects at the airport.
+Once the whole group is together, we transfer to our accommodation near San Juan.
 We settle in, explore the beach, and start getting to know each other.

 Day 2: Hike El Yunque National Rainforest